 Crime Victim Services

-Eligible clients include Montgomery County Residents age 60 and over that have in the past or are currently experiencing:
+Eligible clients include Montgomery County residents that have in the past or are currently experiencing:

 • Abuse (physical, emotional, sexual)